 Typhoons and severe weather

 The monsoon season on the Korean Peninsula is from late June to late August.
 Typhoons can occur between August and September.
-Flooding may disrupt transportation and other essential services.
+Flooding is common during the monsoon season and may disrupt transportation and other essential services.
 Check whether areas you intend to travel to have been affected.

 The direction and strength of typhoons can change with little warning.